 The single most important feature of the ALL controller is the ability to perform firmware updates.
 This tutorial demonstrates how easy it is to update the ALL controller.

-- Xbox Series X/S driver added.
+- Xbox Series X/S driver added (For use with the USB Dongle)

 - Fixed right analog stick, X and Y axes are swapped on Nintendo Switch